Sara Kenau

 ✧ Her squad's objective was to sweep the ruins of a collapsed med-station flagged for unauthorized Force-user presence.
 Interference bursts had knocked out short-range comms.
 Sara reviewed the scan—clustered lifesigns, stationary, faint.
 "Standard breach protocol," she ordered.
 Her tone flat, steady.
 Then came the override: “Hold position.
 Civilians present.
 Jedi confirmed—no aggression.”
 Tarika’s voice, calm over comms.
 Sara stopped cold.
 Her jaw locked.
 The med-station loomed ahead—half-collapsed, lit by failing emergency strips.
 Her pulse ticked like a relay trigger.

-✧ At the breach point, Sara saw the tableau through her visor: two Jedi Padawans, hands open, guarding civilians too weak to stand without leaning.
+✧ At the breach point, Sara saw the tableau through her visor: two Jedi Knights, hands open, guarding civilians too weak to stand without leaning.
 Behind them, a child stared—face hollow, eyes wide.
 Tarika stood at the center, weapon holstered, spine straight.
 Presence—not command.
 Sara’s boots clicked to the threshold.
 Her squad behind her waited for the word—engage or detain.
 Doctrine demanded force.
 But what she saw didn’t match the field manual.
 It matched something older.
 Something truer.
 She exhaled.
 “Maintain perimeter,” she said.

 ✧ The room shifted.
 Not physically—but emotionally.
 The civilians moved slowly.
 One woman wept quietly.
 No one resisted.
 No one ran.
 The Jedi passed last, offering nothing but a glance.
 Tarika didn’t look back.
 She remained in the threshold, like silence was the shield she carried.
 Back at camp, Sara filed her report: Civilian contact.
 Jedi non-aggressive.
 Incident resolved without detainment.
 Then she paused.
 Cursor blinking.
 She typed: Discretion exercised under duress.
 No tactical losses.
 She let the line sit—then submitted.